bdionne/indexer/Readme.md

     indexer:start("biomedgt").

-These last two commands can now be run from the HTTP API, using the [couchdb branch](http://github.com/bdionne/couchdb/tree/lucille "Lucille") mentioned above.
+These last two commands can also be run from the HTTP API, using the [couchdb branch](http://github.com/bdionne/couchdb/tree/lucille "Lucille") mentioned above.
 The first is started by couch.
 To index a db:

     curl -X POST http://127.0.0.1:5984/biomedgt/_index